Welcome to Courage Campaign!

-The Courage Campaign family of organizations is devoted to bringing progressive change and full equality in California and across the country.
+The Courage Campaign family of organizations is devoted to fighting for a more progressive California and country.
 Courage Campaign is a 501(c)(4) nonprofit organization.
-The Courage Campaign Institute is a 501(c)(3) non profit organization.
+Courage Campaign Institute is a 501(c)(3) non profit organization.
 Courage Campaign Issues Committee is active on statewide and local ballot campaigns and is registered with the California Fair Political Practices Commission.
 None of the Courage Campaign organizations make contributions to or expressly advocate for the election or defeat of candidates for public office.

 Please consider making a contribution to the Courage Campaign to help us build progressive infrastructure, empowering grassroots and netroots activists to create a new era for progressive politics in California and across the country.

 7119 West Sunset Boulevard, No. 195